nrwl/workshop-nx-labs/ngrx/lab-8.md

 }
 ```

 Then update the Reducer, Effects, Actions, and Facade to manage and track changes to search criteria.
+Whenever the user routes to *Search Tickets*, the last used search criteria and search results should be shown.

 ## Next Lab